goatcorp/FFXIVQuickLauncher/README.md

 ## Why?

-The original FFXIV launcher is slow, tedious, kinda ugly and cannot save your password.
-This project aims to fix that and add some QoL features to the game that were not there before, such as:
+The original FFXIV launcher is slow and cannot save your password.
+This project aims to fix that and add some QoL features to the game, such as:

 * Auto-login
 * Fast patching